 Paper Lives.
-The Little Known
+Not-A-Monument.

 Paper Lives.
 The Little Known Story of Foreign Jews Interned in Italy

 Presentation: Anna Pizzuti, curator of the database and historical portal on foreign Jews in Italy during World War II, presents her work.

 Film screening: E42 by Cynthia Madansky, produced during her fellowship at the American Academy in Rome.
 The film is centered on the story of Katja Tenenbaum, who was born in a town South of Rome where her parents were interned as foreign Jews.
 Casting Tenenbaum’s reflection against those of Hannah Arendt, — whose work is Tenenbaum’s focus as a scholar— the film poses questions on displacement, memory and oblivion.

 In 1938 the Racial Laws stripped of their Italian citizenship Jews who had acquired it after 1919 and ordered all “foreign” and “stateless” Jews to leave the country by March 12, 1939.
 Approximately 9,000 Jews managed to leave with the assistance of Delasem and the Joint Distribution Committee.
 Another 4,000 had no means and place to go and remained in Italy in a precarious situation.
 When Italy entered the war in 1940, Mussolini ordered the immediate arrest of all foreign Jews who had remained in the country.

 The wave of arrests was brutal and lead to a substantial expansion of Italy’s already significant civilian internment system: with concentration camps and internment locations for Jews.

 During the course of the war, some 6,000 Jews— coming from war territories through military deportation or as refugees who managed to pass the tightly controlled Italian border— were interned.